-Any person who serves as an Advisor should plan to make themselves available for meetings throughout the investigation process, as well as the hearing.
+The College will not limit the choice of advisor or presence for either the complainant or the respondent in any meeting or institutional disciplinary proceeding.
+However, any person who serves as an Advisor should plan to make themselves available for meetings throughout the investigation process, as well as the hearing.
 The Advisor may assist with all written submissions made by a Complainant or a Respondent, will prepare questions for the purpose of cross-examination for Complainant or the Respondent to be used at the hearing, and will conduct cross-examination during the hearing process.
 The College staff (including any official acting on behalf of the College such as the Hearing Chair, Title IX Coordinator or designee, Hearing Panel members or external reviewer) has the right at all times to determine what constitutes appropriate behavior on the part of an Advisor and to take appropriate steps to ensure compliance with the Policy.